-- To close, crank the window in snugly (by turning the crank-out handle clockwise), then back off 1/4 turn to help avoid glass warping, which can result in wind noise. - Push the lever back in on the crank-out handle and lay back in the horizontal position.
+- To close, crank the window in snugly (by turning the window handle "clockwise"), then back off 1/4 turn to help avoid glass warping, which can result in wind noise. - Push the lever back in on the window handle.

 If the window will not open after three or more full turns of the knob, the glass may be stuck to the sealing gasket.
 Go to the outside of the coach and gently free the glass with your fingers.
 A periodic light dusting of talcum powder on the gasket should prevent this from recurring.